BU Linguistics alumni survey. Thanks so much!

 New intercollegiate joint major in Linguistics & Speech, Language, and Hearing Sciences

 Students in CAS or SAR can now major in Linguistics & Speech, Language, and Hearing Sciences.
 For details of the new CAS major, see http://ling.bu.edu/degrees/lx-slhs.
 There is also a corresponding honors program.
 Click here for a printable pdf description of the new program.
 Note that the program has not yet been integrated into BU's other websites and computer systems.
 If you are interested in the new program, feel free to speak with Prof. Neidle.

 Joint Majors in Linguistics & French/Italian/Japanese/Spanish

-In addition to our joint major in Linguistics & Philosophy (Hegis code: 1514), we are now pleased to be able to offer joint majors that combine the study of linguistics with that of language, literature, and culture.
+In addition to our joint majors in Linguistics & Philosophy (Hegis code: 1514), and Linguistics & Speech, Language and Hearing Sciences, we are now pleased to be able to offer joint majors that combine the study of linguistics with that of language, literature, and culture.
 Here's some informationabout these majors (and the corresponding honors programs):

 French & Linguistics (Hegis code: 1147)

 There is also the Linguistics major itself, of course (Hegis code 1505).